 - they might get a free deck of cards to take home

 - the stewardess will be hot

 Perhaps this is all wishful thinking.
 And the last item is a joke.
-But seriously, any person who works for a major U.S. legacy airline cannot seriously talk about “branding” when their “brand” is leased out to an airline that hires inexperienced kids to fly.
+But seriously, any person who works for a major U.S. legacy airline cannot seriously talk about “branding” when their “brand” is leased out, and more like Aeroflot.